vsnaichuk/mercuria-backend/README.md

-# Project mercuria-backend
+# Project codename "Mercuria".
+Golang Backend

-One Paragraph of project description goes here
+Classic disposable camera experience, allowing people to capture shared moments effortlessly across all types of events—from weddings to concerts and parties.

 ## Getting Started